HighTemplar-wjiang/NIRScanner-Python/README.md

 ```

 ## Run
 You need root (sudo) permission.
-For a workaround please refer to [1].
+Otherwise you may need a workaround such as in [1].
 ```python
 from NIRS import NIRS
 nirs = NIRS()
 results = nirs.scan()
 ```
 That's it.

+For more features / examples please refer to _test.ipynb_ (jupyter notebook, don't forget sudo) and _NIRS.py_.

 [1] https://stackoverflow.com/questions/3738173/why-does-pyusb-libusb-require-root-sudo-permissions-on-linux